 Inclusion and Nondiscrimination Policy

-Girl Scouts value inclusiveness and do not discriminate or recruit on the basis of race, religion, ethnicity, sexual orientation, socioeconomic status, national origin, or physical or developmental disability.
+Girl Scouts values inclusiveness and does not discriminate or recruit on the basis of race, religion, ethnicity, sexual orientation, socioeconomic status, national origin, or physical or developmental disability.

-The Girl Scout organization is committed to a diverse membership reflective of the girl population of communities within the respective council’s jurisdiction.
+The organization is committed to a diverse membership reflective of the girl population of the council’s region.